 Scientific writing is both important and challenging.
 First off, scientific writing is important.
 One reason is that the content of scientific writing addresses the largest challenges of our day: providing enough food for a growing population, combating diseases, transporting people safely across cities and continents, generating energy, and protecting the environment.
 Not only do people read our writing, but they make important decisions based on our documents.
 Scientific writing is also challenging--much more challenging than many people realize.
 One reason is the inherent complexity of technical content.
 Another reason is the wide variety of audiences and their differing levels of knowledge about the content.

 General writing courses do not prepare students enough for the challenges of scientific writing.
 The general writing courses that engineers and scientists take in grade school, middle school, high school, and first-year English do not address the specific challenges of scientific writing.
 Granted, most engineering and science undergraduates now take a technical writing course, but many of those students often do not do so until their junior or senior year of college.
 By that time, many of those students have already had to write reports in other courses and write emails and reports for summer internships.
 For these students, a gap exists between what they have learned about general writing and what is expected in scientific writing.
-The writing lessons at this website (and in particular the Summary Lesson) attempt to bridge that gap for undergraduates in engineering and science.
+The writing lessons at this website (and in particular the summary lessons) attempt to bridge that gap for undergraduates in engineering and science.